MuhammadAhmad7171/Alzheimer-s-Disease-5C/README.md

-# Alzheimer’s Disease Classification Using a Hybrid Deep Learning Model
+# Hybrid Deep Learning Architecture with Adaptive Feature Fusion for Multi-Stage Alzheimer’s Disease Classification

-This project aims to train a hybrid deep learning model combining ResNet50 and Vision Transformer (ViT) with adaptive feature fusion to classify Alzheimer’s disease stages using T1-weighted MRI scans from the Alzheimer’s 5-Class (AD5C) dataset.
+This project develops a hybrid deep learning model combining ResNet50 and Vision Transformer (ViT) with an adaptive feature fusion layer to classify Alzheimer’s disease stages using T1-weighted MRI scans from the Alzheimer’s 5-Class (AD5C) dataset.
 The model achieves **99.42%** accuracy, surpassing the prior benchmark of **98.24%**.
-The code demonstrates preprocessing, training, and evaluation, with the model architecture withheld until paper publication.
+The architecture is withheld until paper publication.

 ## Usage

 **The `src/main.py` file contains all the steps involved in the project.** The script is divided into different sections that correspond to the various steps of the project.

 ## Data Source

+The Alzheimer’s dataset used in this project can be downloaded from [Kaggle here](https://www.kaggle.com/datasets/your-dataset-link).
+You will need to create an account on Kaggle to access the dataset.

 The dataset is the Alzheimer 5-class dataset (AD5C), sourced from: